Best Free AI Robo-Advisor Alternatives in 2026

 The bottom line

 There is no single best free AI robo-advisor alternative, because “free” means different things and the tools do different jobs.
-ChatGPT’s free tier is the strongest for learning and reasoning, Cleo for free budgeting, and SoFi for managed investing marketed with no advisory fee.
-Magnifi and M1 Finance offer thinner free trade-offs.
-Walnut is the one whose free-tier chat is grounded in your real holdings: it connects your brokerage, lets you talk through Claude or ChatGPT, frames each position against the S&P 500, and can turn research into a basket you act on, without a percentage-of-assets fee.
-Pick by whether you want to learn, budget, manage hands-off, or do it yourself, and remember that free tiers and limits change.
+For most people avoiding a percentage-of-assets fee, the strongest free picks are the genuine free tiers: ChatGPT for learning and reasoning, Cleo for budgeting, SoFi for managed investing marketed with no advisory fee, and Walnut for a free-tier chat grounded in your real holdings.
+Magnifi and M1 Finance offer thinner free trade-offs (a subscription screener and a no-management-fee DIY platform), while Betterment, Wealthfront, and Fidelity Go get called free but charge a percentage of assets, and Composer, Origin, and Empower’s advisory sit on subscriptions or an asset-based fee.
+Walnut’s edge is narrow and specific: it connects your brokerage, lets you talk through Claude or ChatGPT, frames each position against the S&P 500, and can turn research into a portfolio you act on, without a percentage-of-assets fee, though it is not hands-off.
+Pick by whether you want to learn, budget, manage hands-off, or do it yourself, run the fee math if the balance is small, and remember that free tiers and limits change.
 Walnut is not an investment adviser.

 For more on the same theme, see the broader AI robo-advisor alternatives roundup and the low-cost AI robo-advisor alternatives guide.